 If everything is a priority then nothing is a priority.
 We examined evidence and identified the areas that we intend to focus on.
-We have aligned ambition with a clear assessment of the financial investment needed to deliver.
-Everything in this plan aligns with our purpose.
+We have aligned ambition with a clear assessment of the financial investment needed to deliver this and everything in this plan aligns with our purpose.